 Computer Information Technology

 This curriculum prepares you for several industry certifications such as: CompTIA’s: A+, Network+, Linux+, Security+, and Microsoft’s System Administration Certification (MCSA).
-Transfer your MCC courses and complete your bachelor’s degree with Ferris courses in Grand Rapids or online.
+Transfer your MCC courses and complete your bachelor’s degree with a combination of Ferris courses in Grand Rapids and/or online.

 Early Childhood Education

-In the Early Childhood Education Bachelor of Science degree, students will build on classes from MCC in areas such as early childhood development, assessment, and children’s literature.
+In the Early Childhood Education program, students will study important topics such as early childhood development, nutrition, first aid, and children’s literature.
+Students will also receive a broad educational background by completing general education courses in English, mathematics, humanities and sociology.
 This degree does not prepare students to become certified teachers; however, graduates of the Early Childhood Education major find positions in Head Start programs, Great Start Readiness Programs, day care center, or family day care homes, elementary schools, hospitals, recreation centers, or other child related businesses.
-Complete your Ferris bachelor’s degree with classes on the MCC campus, in Big Rapids, and online.

 Nursing-RN to BSN

-This degree is designed for associate degree RNs who want to further their education.
+This degree is designed for associate degree and diploma RNs who want to further their education.
 To participate in this program, you must have an RN license and a 2.5 minimum GPA.
-Financial aid is available and may include concurrent enrollment at both institutions.
+Financial aid is available and may include concurrent enrollment at both institutions (online format).

 Nursing-RN to BSN